Green Net Zero Energy

 Students in Florida Tech’s construction management program have a tremendous opportunity to gain valuable expertise in energy efficient building methods.
 Through classroom instruction and the development of student projects, they discover and develop new methods to improve the efficiency of new construction.
 This knowledge gives students a tremendous advantage when seeking employment after graduation.

-Until now, construction practices in the USA have not generally utilized these energy efficient building strategies.
+Until now, construction practices in the US have not generally utilized these energy efficient building strategies.
 Windows are typically builder’s grade, roofs are not well insulated, air conditioning installations are not very efficient and walls are not well sealed.
-According to zerohomes.org, building a more efficient house costs as little 5-10% more than a conventional home, but the reduction in cost of ownership, over the life of the structure, can be dramatic.
+Building a more efficient house costs as little as 5-10% more than a conventional home, but the reduction in cost of ownership, over the life of the structure, can be dramatic.
 As energy costs increase and global environmental awareness expands, developers and homeowners are choosing green construction methods to conserve resources and reduce dependency on fossil fuels.

-Developing green building technologies include such features as adaptive, self-learning thermostats, LED lighting, super insulated walls, photovoltaic solar panels, air and moisture reducing sealers, super insulation, tank less water heaters and more.
+Developing green building technologies include such features as adaptive, self-learning thermostats, LED lighting, super-insulated walls, photovoltaic solar panels, air and moisture reducing sealers, super insulation, tankless water heaters and more.
 ICF forms, for example, are made of recycled Styrofoam.
 They replace wood forms and stay in place to provide super insulation to the resulting concrete walls.
 In conventional construction, wood concrete forms are built in place and later thrown away when the concrete cures.
-By using energy efficient building products, like ICF forms, students learn to conserve energy and labor resources while saving the homeowner 30%-50% on their energy bill.
+By using energy-efficient building products, like ICF forms, students learn to conserve energy and labor resources while saving the building owner a substantial amount on their energy bill.

 Some of the subject areas covered by students in the Florida Tech program include:

 - Energy reduction and recovery strategies